Skip to content

 Module WebUI

-In addition to executing boot scripts and modifying system files, KernelSU's modules also support displaying UI interfaces and interacting directly with users.
+In addition to executing boot scripts and modifying system files, KernelSU modules can display user interfaces and interact directly with users.

-The module can write HTML + CSS + JavaScript pages through any web technology.
-KernelSU's manager will display these pages through WebView.
-It also provides some APIs to interact with the system, such as executing shell commands.
+Modules can define HTML + CSS + JavaScript pages with any web technology.
+KernelSU's manager displays these pages via WebView and exposes APIs for interacting with the system, such as executing shell commands.

 webroot directory